-Julia also rolls a 6, but because she has an Agility score of 14, her initiative modifier brings that down to a 3.
+Julia also rolls a 6, but because she has an Agility score of 14, her initiative modifier brings that up to a 9.

-And the GM rolls for the thieves, and their score is a 5.
+And the GM rolls for the thieves, and their score is a 7.

 So, for this round, the play order is Julia, Eric, the thieves, and then Rob.